 The Extrovert INTJ

-While most INTJs are pretty clear cut introverts, some of them have a tendency to appear more extroverted than they are actually are.
-Of course no one is all the way on one end of the spectrum, or they wouldn’t be a healthy and functioning individual.
+While most INTJs are pretty clear-cut introverts, some of them have a tendency to appear more extroverted than they actually are.
+Of course, no one is all the way on one end of the spectrum, or they wouldn’t be a healthy and functioning individual.
 If we are 100% introverts or 100% extroverts, then we don’t behave in very functional ways.
-Most people find themselves only slightly leaning one way, while some feel pretty stuck in the middle on this one trait.
+Most people find themselves slightly leaning one way, while some feel stuck in the middle on this trait.

 They Are Assertive

 INTJs are very assertive people, which does make them capable of fitting into leadership roles.
 Most of the time we view leaders as extroverts since it requires communicating with others and being a rather social creature.
 While they might not enjoy constantly being involved in social situations, INTJs can fit very well into a leadership role.
 They are good at delegating and taking charge when they have to.
 INTJs are strategic people who can figure out the best course of action in order to bring their team together.
 They can often handle longer periods of interaction when they are in a work setting, especially if they are focusing on something important and meaningful.
 INTJs often just want to be sure that the people they are dealing with can follow their orders and listen to what they have to say.

 Their more assertive and leadership qualities can cause the INTJ to seem more like an extrovert.
 They can often be confused for an ENTJ, simply because of this.
 While they do still need time to themselves and are more ruled by their introverted intuition, the INTJ can sometimes appear more like an extrovert when they are playing a specific role.